IBM/discover-tape-recall-integration/readme.md

 4. Once the recall is completed the scheduled [scancol.sh](scancol.sh) scans the IBM Spectrum Scale data source to update the migration status of all files.
 Furthermore, it updates the collection containing the set of files that are space managed by IBM Spectrum Archive Enterprise Edition.
 And it resets the custom recall for those files that are no longer migrated.

+To accomodate this workflow, the solution must be deployed and prepared.

 ## Preparation